TotallyInformation/node-red-contrib-uibuilder/README.md

 The uibuilder node adds a number of statically served web resource locations (physical file-system locations) to the URL path (default `/uibuilder`) defined.
 It is up to the user to ensure that file/folder names do not clash.

+Note that if using the local folders (1 or 2 below), the default/master folders (3/4) are also still available.
+That means you can rely on files in the master folders and only need to overwrite local files as needed.
+For example, if you were happy with the master page & scripting but just want to change the CSS, all you need is a local copy of `index.css`

 The order of preference is as follows:

 1. The `dist` folder within the node instance URL setting (default: `uibuilder`, default physical location: `~/.node-red/uibuilder/uibuilder/dist`)